Starting Your Token Journey

 The different types of blockchain 👀

-Bitcoin was the first blockchain and is the space’s biggest.
-Today, there are around 200 million Bitcoin wallets worldwide and Bitcoin accounts for around 47% of the space’s value.
-The Bitcoin network has thrived thanks to its simplicity; Bitcoin has only undergone a few changes since it launched, and its primary function is to store and exchange the BTC token.
+Bitcoin was the first blockchain and the best crypto to invest in if we could travel back to those early days.
+Today, there are around 200 million Bitcoin wallets worldwide and Bitcoin accounts for approximately 47% of the space’s value.
+The Bitcoin network has thrived thanks to its simplicity; it has only undergone a few changes since it launched, and its primary function is storing and exchanging BTC tokens.

 The advent of smart contracts in the blockchain ecosystem